How does the amino acid sequence of a protein chain determine and maintain its 3D folded state? How do small proteins fold?

 Many small proteins or miniproteins are peptides shorter than 40-50 residues with stable folding that contain secondary structure elements such as alpha helices and beta strands.

-An autonomously folding, 35 residue, thermostable subdomain (HP36) of the villin headpiece, is the smallest folded domain of a naturally occurring protein.
-So, polypeptides simplify the protein-folding problem.
-It allows in-depth examinations of sequence-structure-stability relationships without using the complex larger proteins.
+An autonomously folding, 35-residue, thermostable subdomain (HP36) of the villain headpiece is the smallest folded domain of a naturally occurring protein.
+Polypeptides simplify the protein-folding problem.
+They allow in-depth examinations of sequence-structure-stability relationships without using the complex larger proteins.

 In this recent study, Rocklin et al. designed sequences intended to fold into desired structures.
-The novel proteins may be useful in bioengineering or pharmacological applications.
+The novel proteins may be helpful in bioengineering or pharmacological applications.

 Proteins and most naturally occurring peptides are composed of amino acids in the L-configuration.
 However, D-amino acids have been detected in a variety of peptides synthesized in animal cells.
 Examples include opiate and antimicrobial peptides from frog skin, neuropeptides from snails, hormones from crustaceans, and venom from spiders.
 These D amino acid peptides are considered to be the most promising alternative for anticancer, anti-inflammatory, antimicrobial, and delivery agents.